sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: A 1 meter radius sphere of rotating blood surrounds you.
 For 10 minutes, all creatures inside the sphere become undetectable to **Divination** Gu of rank {2, 3, 4, 5} or less.
 They are still visible, but make no sound.

+### Flesh Bone Gu
+*Rank 3 Tonic*

+Cost: 80 portions

+Range: Touch

+Health: 9

+Food: <!-- TODO ->

+Effect: You touch a creature or corpse and its body instantly regenerates all missing body parts.
+If it is alive, it regains 30 hit points.

 ### Man-Beast Life Burial Gu
 *Man-Beast Life Burial Gu is very useful for a rank 2 Gu Master wanting to reach rank 3.
 Unfortunately, its refinement recipe involves feeding a maiden Gu Master to a beast through the use of Beast Enslavement Gu.*